-Workplace accidents can occur in any job but are more likely at construction sites where workers constantly do dangerous tasks, like operate heavy equipment, remove debris, load and unload building materials, or work on scaffolds.
-If you or a loved one were injured while working on a construction site, you need an experienced lawyer on your side.
+Workplace accidents can occur in any job but are more likely at construction sites where workers constantly do dangerous tasks, like operating heavy equipment, removing debris, loading and unloading building materials, or working on scaffolds.
+If you or a loved one were injured while.

 The Clare construction accident lawyers at Jay Trucks & Associates have helped many injury victims, obtaining over $500 million in compensation on their behalf, including injured construction workers.
 This includes $415,000 for a construction worker who sustained a severe left knee injury and $225,000 for another worker who sustained a closed head injury in a construction-related accident.